 - Lawyers and the Legal Profession

-Professor Jon J. Lee joined the OU Law faculty in 2022.
-He is a nationally recognized scholar in both legal ethics and intellectual property law.
+Professor Jon J. Lee is a nationally recognized scholar in both legal ethics and intellectual property law.
 Within the field of legal ethics, Professor Lee examines the extent to which lawyer codes and disciplinary procedures promote ethical practice and protect the public.
 His work in intellectual property law explores the outer limits of trademark protection and the lawyer’s role in trademark prosecution.

 Professor Lee graduated first in his class from the University of North Carolina School of Law, where he was a member of the North Carolina Law Review and inducted into the Order of the Coif.
 He then clerked for The Honorable Roger L. Gregory of the United States Court of Appeals for the Fourth Circuit and was an officer in the North Carolina Army National Guard.